Differentiable Logic Synthesis: Spectral Coefficient Selection via Sinkhorn-Constrained Composition: Abstract

 \section{Abstract}

 Learning precise Boolean logic via gradient descent remains challenging: neural networks typically converge to ``fuzzy'' approximations that degrade under quantization.
-We introduce \textbf{Hierarchical Spectral Composition}, a differentiable architecture that \textit{selects} spectral coefficients from a frozen Boolean Fourier basis and \textit{composes} them via Sinkhorn-constrained routing with column-sign modulation.
-Our approach draws on recent insights from Manifold-Constrained Hyper-Connections (\mHC) \cite{xie2024mhc}, which demonstrated that projecting routing matrices onto the Birkhoff polytope preserves identity mappings and stabilizes large-scale training.
-We adapt this framework to logic synthesis, adding column-sign modulation to enable Boolean negation---a capability absent in standard doubly stochastic routing.
+We introduce \textbf{Hierarchical Spectral Composition}, a \textit{transparent-by-design} architecture that selects spectral coefficients from an interpretable Boolean Fourier basis and composes them via Sinkhorn-constrained routing with column-sign modulation.
+Each Fourier coefficient $\hat{f}(S)$ has explicit semantic meaning---the correlation of $f$ with parity of variables $S$---making learned representations intrinsically explainable.
+Our approach draws on Manifold-Constrained Hyper-Connections (\mHC) \cite{xie2024mhc}, adapting Birkhoff polytope projection from LLM training stability to logic synthesis, with column-sign modulation enabling Boolean negation.

-We validate our approach across multiple scales using methods appropriate to each: \textbf{(1) Gradient descent for $n=2$}: All 16 Boolean operations achieve 100\% accuracy with zero routing drift and zero-loss quantization to ternary masks. \textbf{(2) Hybrid synthesis for $n=3$}: Gradient descent discovers support topology (Jaccard similarity 0.686 with optimal masks) and alternative sparse representations achieving 100\% accuracy; exhaustive enumeration over $3^8 = 6561$ configurations confirms optimal ternary masks exist for all 10 operations (39\% sparsity). \textbf{(3) Spectral synthesis for $n=4$}: Exact Walsh-Hadamard Transform combined with ternary quantization achieves 100\% accuracy on all 10 operations (36\% sparsity).
-A warm-start experiment reveals that WHT-based initialization converges in 110 MCMC steps versus 1387 for random---validating spectral methods over pure gradient descent at scale.
-All operations enable single-cycle combinational logic inference at \textbf{10,959 MOps/s} on GPU, demonstrating viability for hardware-efficient neuro-symbolic logic synthesis.